In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Crunch Fitness franchise opportunity, including relevant news updates

-- Section V – Presentation and analysis of Crunch Fitness’s financial performance representations, based on Item 19 of the company’s 2019 FDD, including information on the:
+- Section V – Presentation and analysis of Crunch Fitness’ financial performance representations, based on Item 19 of the company’s 2020 FDD, including information on the:

-- 2018 average gross revenue for the 78 franchised Crunch Fitness clubs that had been open for 24 months or longer, grouped according to size (greater than 20,000 square feet and less than/equal to 20,000 square feet) and then further segregated into three groups based upon total gross revenue (upper third, middle third, and bottom third)
+- 2019 average gross revenue for the 180 franchised Crunch Fitness clubs with a first work-out at least 6 months before December 31, 2019, grouped according to size (greater than 20,000 square feet and less than/equal to 20,000 square feet) and then further segregated into three groups based upon total gross revenue (upper third, middle third, and bottom third)

 Section I – Background Information

 19 Things You Need to Know About the Crunch Fitness Franchise

 Launches New Rewards Program for Apple Watch

 1. In mid-December 2019, Crunch Fitness announced a new initiative that relies on the power of Apple Watch to help members stay healthy.
 Through the use of Apple Watch, the custom-built CrunchTime Active Rewards app provides new members with weekly fitness goals and rewards them for taking these actions to improve their well-being.